David Sánchez (footballer, born 1982): Coaching career

 On 4 July 2019, Sánchez was appointed manager of Murcia's under-17 squad as well as part of the club's technical secretariat.
 He started coaching in his own right two years later, being in charge of Real Murcia Imperial and later Xerez Deportivo FC also in the newly created Tercera Federación.

 Sánchez achieved promotion to Segunda Federación with Xerez at the end of 2023–24, and subsequently renewed his contract for two more seasons.
 However, he was dismissed on 9 February 2025 after eight matches without a win.

+On 6 June 2025, Sánchez was named head coach of Real Balompédica Linense, recently relegated to the fifth tier.